microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 Notice that the session has been optionally configured to raise an exception if the entire model cannot be executed on the QNN HTP backend.
 This is useful to check that the quantized model is fully supported by QNN EP.
 Available session configurations include:
 - [session.disable_cpu_ep_fallback](https://github.com/microsoft/onnxruntime/blob/a4cfdc1c28ac95ec6fd0667e856b6a6b8dd1020c/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L229): Disables fallback of unsupported operators to the CPU EP.
-- [ep.context_enable](https://github.com/microsoft/onnxruntime/blob/a4cfdc1c28ac95ec6fd0667e856b6a6b8dd1020c/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L243): Enable EP context feature to dump a cached version of the model in order to decrease session creation time.
+- [ep.context_enable](https://github.com/microsoft/onnxruntime/blob/a4cfdc1c28ac95ec6fd0667e856b6a6b8dd1020c/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L243): [Enable QNN context cache](./QNN-ExecutionProvider.md#qnn-context-binary-cache-feature) feature to dump a cached version of the model in order to decrease session creation time.

 Also, the above snippet only specifies the `backend_path` provider option.
 Refer to the [Configuration options section](./QNN-ExecutionProvider.md#configuration-options) for a list of all available QNN EP provider options.